-Focus and Position Papers
+Action Points and Position Papers

 Access the Position Papers here.

-Access the Focus Papers here.
+Access the Action Points here.

 L.E.K.
 Consultants, in partnership with the UITPANZ and the Tourism & Transport Forum (TTF) produced a report underlining the drivers for MaaS, the imperative for Governments and private mobility suppliers to consider their position, the potential role of various parties in the MaaS ecosystem and how to unlock the value of the MaaS.